jrgdiaz/HHW_HackConRD2024/README.md

 **It will not be necessary to install the bootloader to the HackConRD 2024 badge since it comes with it installed.
 This section is only to document how to install the bootloader if necessary, for more information you can watch the following video, where the same process is explained:**

  [How To Program An Attiny85 With An Arduino Nano](https://www.youtube.com/watch?v=h9b01GlaEKQ)

-Finally, we proceed in the Arduino IDE with Tools > Burn Bootloader, with the same ATTiny45/85 (Optiboot) that we had selected previously.

 # Conexiones para quemar Bootloader | Connections to Burn Bootloader onto ATTiny85